ethanhuangcst/pen.ai/Docs/UI-Components/req-mac-ui.md

 ## User Story 3

-As a PenAI user, I want tabbed interfaces to be consistent across the app so that navigation is intuitive
+As a Pen user, I want tabbed interfaces to be consistent across the app so that navigation is intuitive

 ### Acceptance Criteria